 Goodwell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Goodwell citizens is very high relative to the national average among all cities (21.84%): 35.20% of adults in Goodwell have a bachelor's degree or even advanced degree.
+The population of Goodwell is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.20% of adults in Goodwell have a bachelor's degree or even advanced degree.

 The per capita income in Goodwell in 2022 was $22,536, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $90,144 for a family of four.
 However, Goodwell contains both very wealthy and poor people as well.